Premik/UnityManualEbook/README.md

 ```

 As an alternative the `mogrify` from the ImageMagic can be used too.
 But it would produce bigger images.
-The the `pngcrush` is slow.
+The  `pngcrush` is slow.
 It takes more than 30 minutes to convert all the `pngs` on an average pc.
 But the resulted images (after bit-depth reduction and grayscale) are `3x-5x` times smaller.

 ```bash
 #find . -name "*.png" -exec mogrify -verbose -type Grayscale -depth 8 -quality 9 -format png {}  \;